How I built Fluxer, a Discord-like chat app

 Fluxer.app currently runs in US East on Vultr.
 That location gives good connectivity to both North America and Europe, which helps message loading and real-time delivery.

-We are paying attention to the geopolitical issues.
-The US CLOUD Act and broader data-sovereignty concerns are real.
-Longer term, federation makes it possible to partition accounts and communities by region, including EU-only hosting, and moving more infrastructure to Europe remains an option.
+I'm paying attention to the global legal and data issues.
+The US CLOUD Act and questions about where data lives are real.
+Longer term, federation makes it possible to separate accounts and communities by region, including EU-only hosting, and moving more systems to Europe remains an option.

 Voice and video are already more distributed.
 Current RTC regions include Sydney, São Paulo, Santiago, Frankfurt, Stockholm, Warsaw, Madrid, Mumbai, Singapore, Seoul, Johannesburg, Newark, Atlanta, Dallas, Seattle, and Los Angeles.